Find Affordable College Courses

 Master’s Degrees in Medieval Studies

 There are 10 schools in the United States where you can get your master's degree in medieval studies.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 20% were students from underrepresented racial-ethnic groups.
-Also, 20.0% of medieval studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 21% were from an underrepresented racial-ethnic group.
+Also, 5.3% of medieval studies graduates were international students.

 Education Levels of Medieval Studies Majors

-During the 2020-2021 academic year, 20 students earned their master's degree in medieval studies.
+During the most recent year for which data is available, 19 people earned their master's degree in medieval studies.
 This earns it the #291 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in medieval studies at each degree level.